Gastroenterology and Hepatology

 The Digestive Disease Institute offers a full range of clinical services in gastroenterology and hepatology, including diagnostic and therapeutic endoscopy, motility and liver transplantation.
 The Digestive Disease Institute features renowned specialists in gastrointestinal endoscopy, gastrointestinal motility, inflammatory bowel disease, pancreaticobiliary diseases, celiac disease, gastroesophageal reflux disease (GERD) and liver transplantation.

 Gastroenterology Research and Education

-Visit the Division of Gastroenterology and Hepatology at Thomas Jefferson University for more on research and education.
+Visit the Division of Gastroenterology and Hepatology at Thomas Jefferson University for more information about our team and educational opportunities.